+The location and boundaries of Zoning Districts are established as shown on the Official Zoning Map.
 The Official Zoning Map is hereby made a part of these Regulations, together with all future amendments.
 No changes of any nature shall be made in the Official Zoning Map except in conformity with Section 1603 of this Regulation.